Northern Kentucky Market Report

 Inventory & Supply

-There are currently 1,044 homes available for sale in Northern Kentucky, a significant 12.7% increase from a year ago.
-The growing inventory is welcome news for buyers who have faced limited options in recent years.
-More choices mean more leverage in negotiations and less pressure to make rushed decisions.
-This translates to 2.0 months of supply based on current sales velocity.
+There are currently 1,135 homes available for sale in Northern Kentucky, up 6.6% from a year ago.
+The gradual increase in available homes suggests a market that is slowly normalizing.
+This translates to 2.2 months of supply based on current sales velocity.
 With supply this tight, sellers maintain strong pricing power.
 Homes that are properly priced and well-presented are attracting offers quickly.

 Market Indicators